opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Click `Save`

-Below is the Jenkins pipeline scripts for the `Continous Integration (CI)`.
+Below is the Jenkins pipeline script for the `Continous Integration (CI)`.

-I have include details on how this pipeline script works in the annotation box below.
+I have include details on how this pipeline script works into the annotation box below.

 ??? info "Jenkins Continuous Integration (CI) Pipeline script for the Jenkins CI job"